olemoudi/olemoudi.github.io/_posts/2020-03-23-can-facebook-read-whatsapp.md

 At this point it is undeniable that WhatsApp takes pride in the measures they have deployed to protect the privacy of your messages.
 The quest for earning respect and trust from your users is a long journey, in which you only need to mess things up once to lose all your progress.

-When the privacy of your users becomes one of the core values of your business, things can get complicated after the [Four Horsemen of the Information Apocalypse](https://www.schneier.com/blog/archives/2019/12/scaring_people_.html)knock on your door.
+When the privacy of your users becomes one of the core values of your business, things can get complicated after the [Four Horsemen of the Information Apocalypse](https://www.schneier.com/blog/archives/2019/12/scaring_people_.html) knock on your door.

 The San Bernardino case was the first time company core values, and platform privacy were put before state abilities to fight the horsemen.